Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 ### Installation

-To get started with using TypeScript Browser SDK, install the package to your project via NPM or script loader.
+To get started with using TypeScript Browser SDK, install the package in your project via NPM or script loader.

-#### Installing as Node package
+#### Install as Node package

 This package is available on NPM registry and you can install it using npm or yarn.